-Measure 1: The determination of the effectiveness of public information and education initiatives coupled with enforcement partnerships.
+Measure 1: The determination of the effectiveness of public information and education initiatives coupled with enforcement and community partnerships.

 - 1. Conduct quarterly Safe Communities meetings to inform, update and educate coordinators of each program on traffic safety initiatives and an annual Georgia's Safe Communities Workshop for volunteers and other safety professional in Georgia. - 2.
-Participate in a minimum of three (3) national traffic safety campaigns and work with the Network of Employers for Traffic Safety program to assist four (4) employers with the development of their workplace traffic safety program. - 3.
-Establish a statewide highway safety programmatic database and evaluate funded programs. - 4.
-Continue to fund five Georgia Safe Communities located in DeKalb, Fulton, Cobb, Columbus/Muscogee and the City of Albany. - 5.
+Participate in a minimum of three (3) national traffic safety campaigns. - 3.
+Establish a statewide highway safety programmatic database for the purpose of evaluating GOHS funded programs. - 4.
+Continue to fund four (4) Georgia Safe Communities located in DeKalb, Cobb, Columbus/Muscogee and the City of Albany. - 5.
 Provide funds that focus on the delivery of an intervention for elderly drivers.
-Funds will be utilized to implement strategies that decrease the number of injuries and fatalities resulting from motor vehicle crashes involving elderly. - 6.
+Funds will be utilized to implement strategies that decrease the number of injuries and fatalities resulting from motor vehicle crashes involving the elderly. - 6.
 Increase employee, high school students and community awareness of Georgia highway safety issues, safety programs and presentations. - 7.
-To educate Georgians on the dangers at highway-rail crossings and trespass prevention on railroad tracks and right of ways via the Mobile Exhibit Truck presentations. - 8.
-Provide funds to identity and develop strategies to effectively address traffic crash related injuries and deaths on rural roads in Southeast Georgia and eventually in other high-risk areas of the state.
+To educate Georgians on the dangers at highway-rail crossings and trespass prevention on railroad tracks and right of ways via the Mobile Exhibit Truck presentations.
+Programs will also focus on training of law enforcement and emergency response units. - 8.
+Provide funds to identity and develop strategies to effectively address traffic crash related injuries and deaths on rural roads in Southeast and Northeast Georgia and eventually in other high-risk areas of the state. - 9.
+Partnering with organizations/agencies to: 1) develop intervention programs aimed at young drivers, 21 and under, who are convicted of various driving offenses especially speeding and driving under the influence; 2) reduce fatalities and injuries among Hispanics and 3) make long-term improvements in driver's behavior and attitude. - 10.
+Partnering with federal, state and local agencies/organizations to conduct three (3) Safety Conscious Planning Forums in an effort to integrate safety into the transportation planning process and safety improvement plan.